 Resource inadequacy affecting implementation of various programmes undertaken under the Tribal Sub-Plan had prompted the Ministry of Tribal Affairs, Govt. of India to supplement the efforts of the State Govt. by extending Special Central Assistance as an additive to the State Tribal Sub-Plan in 1977-78 and this constitutes part of the overall strategy of the Tribal Sub-Plan.
 The objective and scope of Special Central Assistance to the Tribal Sub-Plan which was originally meant for filling up of the critical gaps in the family based income generation activities of the Tribal Sub Plan has now been expanded to cover the employment-cum-income generation activities and the infrastructure incidental thereto not only family based but also run by the Self Help Groups/ Community.
-The ultimate objective of extending Special Central Assistance to Tribal Sub-Plan is to boost the demand based income generation programme for raising the economic and social status of tribals.
+The ultimate objective of extending Special Central Assistance to Tribal Sub-Plan is to boost the demand based income generation programme for raising the economic and social status of schedule tribes.
+Ministry of Tribal Affairs, Govt. of India has revised the guidelines for Intra-State allocation of funds and implementation of programmes/ activities under Special Central Assistance (SCA) to Tribal Sub-Plan during 2016-17 and onwards.